 Lower Saxony:

-Ms. Hohmann reported that Tourism Marketing Lower Saxony is currently developing a tourism concept which is currently postponed due to the corona crisis.
+Ms. Hohmann reported that

+18 National Park Houses are facing financial problems, too.
+They are run usually by the siting commune in cooperation with a nature conservation association.
+Additionally, there are agreements with the state of Lower Saxony who bears part of the operating costs.
+There are ongoing negotiations to bridge the gap caused by income loss during the lockdown.
+Currently, the facilities are in the process of reopening with the implementation of concepts for compliance with distance and hygiene rules.
+Nature guided tours are considered educational offers and are allowed by most of the counties with restrictions, other outdoor events are not yet allowed.

+The members of the Lower Saxon Partnership Initiative also reported financial pressure due to the lockdown.
+In reaction to this there are a lot of digital marketing activities ongoing or planned by various stakeholders (DMO, project Wadden Agenda, National Park Authority and SME).
+The aim is to keep in touch with possible guests of the Wadden Sea destination and push online shops of regional products.
+Tourism Marketing Lower Saxony for example is also currently preparing an image campaign.

-Holiday apartments, holiday homes, campsites, mobile home parking spaces and boat berths can be rented out to guests again from 11 May.
+Within the national park administration nearly half of the employees work at least part-time in home office.
+Events are postponed or carried out digitally.
+No official appointments with external persons are allowed yet.Holiday apartments, holiday homes, campsites, mobile home parking spaces and boat berths can be rented out to guests again from 11 May.
 Except for Norderney, the East Frisian Islands have agreed on a common rule for vacationers.
 From now on, guests who stay at least one night may also come.
 Norderney stays a minimum of six nights to avoid club tourism.
 Day visitors are currently not yet permitted on the islands (the counties have adopted this rule).

 Ms Rohenkohl noted that the municipalities on the coast and the island communities are in discussion with the state of Lower Saxony, about any financial support.
 As soon as there are results, she will report to the group.